pytask-dev/pytask/docs/source/tutorials/write_a_task.md

 and the most common output is a file which we will focus on throughout the tutorials.

 The following interfaces allow specifying the products of a task.
-It enables pytask to peform some checks.
+It enables pytask to perform some checks.
 For example, whether the file is created after the task was executed.
 The interfaces are ordered from most (left) to least recommended (right).

 :::::{tab-set}